emuflight/Nemesis/README.md

 #disable annoying desktop shortcut creation for election apps
 touch $HOME/.local/share/appimagekit/no_desktopintegration

+#run in dev-mode
+npm run electron-dev

+#if it fails to run dev-mode, then
 #compile it (nicely so CPU doesn't spike)
 nice -n 19 npm run electron-pack-lin